hesterrk/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

 The difference is a method is a function that belongs to an object within the object's scope.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.

+The first one is: whenever a function is contained in the global scope, the value of "this" inside of that function will be the window/console Object.
+Functions within the global scope are in fact methods on the window object.
+The second one is: when we call a function by a preceding dot the "this" refers to the object before this dot The third one: When we use a constructor function, which returns an object , the keyword refers to the specific instance of the object that is created and returned by the constructor function
+The last one: .call and .apply methods alllow you to execute a function in a different context.
+Thus when these methods are  used, the first argument passed to either is explicitly defined to what "this" points too.

 5. Why do we need super() in an extended class?

+Because of inhertiance.
+It is needed to pass any new attributes back up to the constructor of the parent object.
+It alerts the  parent’s constructor that it needs to be conerned with the child’s attributes.
+ It thus works with 'extends' keyword to form simple object inheritance in classes.

 ## Project Set up